The heart of Rotary is our members, dedicated people who share a passion for community service and friendship.

-Rotaract clubs bring together people ages 18-30 in communities worldwide to organize service activities, develop leadership skills, and socialize.
+Rotaract clubs bring together young people ages 18 and older in communities worldwide to organize service activities, develop leadership skills, and socialize.

 Through Interact clubs, people ages 12-18 connect with others in their community or school and learn about the world through service projects and activities.

 An editor of a popular Kenyan news site who connected with other leaders in her community to pursue her passion.
 Carol and 38 other Rotary members raised $40,000 for polio eradication and other projects by climbing Mount Kilimanjaro.

 A successful fashion designer who combined her passions for social responsibility and fashion with the help of a Rotary Ambassadorial Scholarship.
 Her clothing line, Citizen’s Mark, produces women’s clothing constructed of socially responsible materials and made by fairly paid workers in environmentally friendly factories.

 An Australian actor who found purpose after taking a Rotary Youth Exchange trip to Brazil.
 "I learned responsibility from Rotary," he said.
 After he returned, he launched his acting career, which now includes two acclaimed TV miniseries, "Deadline Gallipoli" and "Peter Allen: Not the Boy Next Door."

 Your club connection gives you the chance to develop skills like public speaking, project management, and event planning.
 You’ll meet interesting people from your community and around the world.
 And you’ll tackle local and international issues that are important to you and your fellow club members.